ConservationMetrics/gc-docs/docs/guides/guide-audiomoth/step-2-programming-audiomoth.md

   - faint signals (small passerines, rodents, some frogs).
 - High gain increases the risk of **clipping**, especially during rain, wind, or loud species (hornbills, baboons, gunshots).

-If unsure, run two devices with different gain settings for 24 hours and compare SNR.
+If unsure, run two devices with different gain settings for 24 hours and compare Signal-to-Noise Ratio (SNR).

 ---